parvpareek/Hack-230548/README.md

 ------------------------------------------
 To see microagent communication in action:

+we need to add api keys of Call me Bot and Exchange rate api to .env file.
 Navigate to the "agent" folder.
 Inside this folder, open and run the "agent.py" and "user.py" files.
 ```python agent.py to run agent file run this in the terminal```